jonmorrissmith/jonms-Huxley2/README.md

 Create an `.env` file in the `Huxley2` directory with the access tokens.
 You can delete the ones you're not using.

-Chances are you'll just need the ACCESS_TOKEN - see [Huxley2](https://github.com/jpsingleton/Huxley2) for more detail on this and the `CLIENT_ACCESS_TOKEN`.
+Chances are you'll just need the ACCESS_TOKEN - see [Huxley2](https://github.com/jpsingleton/Huxley2) for more detail.

 Example `.env` file:
 ```env